markushaug/iu-latex-template/README.md

 $ biber main
 ```

+### Contributions

+Contribution to this template is highly welcome.
+Please open a pull-request with your proposed changes and do not forget to assign me, so that I get notified.

 ## Licence

 This template is licensed under the MIT Licence.
 See the [LICENSE](LICENSE) file for more information.